 - 76. In the complex and evolving situation in Afghanistan, WFP will face several major contextual risks in implementing the CSP.
 First, it is possible that fighting and regional tensions will escalate significantly over the coming years, leading to an increase in humanitarian needs.
+This risk may be heightened by the upcoming parliamentary and presidential elections.
 WFP will address this risk by putting contingency plans in place and adopting minimum preparedness and emergency readiness actions. - 77.
-Second, the ongoing conflict makes it difficult to reach all the people in need.
+Second, the ongoing conflict makes it very difficult to reach all the people in need.
 Recognizing this challenge, WFP has developed an access strategy, empowered local and national access teams, engaged with the wider United Nations team in the country and at the Centre of Competence on Humanitarian Negotiation in Geneva, and adhered to humanitarian principles in emergency contexts.
+It also closely adheres to United Nations security regulations and standards for ensuring the safety of staff in volatile situations. - 78.
+Third, in the context of climate change, there is the risk of more frequent and intense natural hazards.
+This year the country faces a potential large-scale drought, but other concerns include floods, earthquakes and mudslides.
+WFP will address this risk through close monitoring and contingency planning. - 79.
+Finally, it is possible that up to 2.4 million refugees currently residing in Pakistan will return to Afghanistan.
+While there are discussions to ensure that returns occur in a dignified and gradual manner, a sudden influx could pose serious humanitarian, development and peace challenges.
+Under the leadership of the government, WFP is working closely with other United Nations agencies and partners to develop appropriate contingency plans.